 Previously we looked at the opportunities that the IoT and the convergence of IT and OT in low voltage environment smart solutions offer to small and medium buildings and the electrical contractors who serve them.

-While for many of the facility managers of those type of buildings, energy consumption, monitoring, and savings are essential, there is a specific sub-segment of buildings, where outage avoidance, electrical equipment reliability, and electrical system management is far more critical.
+While for many of the facility managers of those type of buildings, energy consumption, energy monitoring, energy savings and energy conservation are essential, there is a specific sub-segment of buildings, where outage avoidance, electrical equipment reliability, and electrical system management is far more critical.
 There are several buildings where power and thus power management is critical.
 Also in Industry 4.0 critical power and energy efficiency is taking center stage.

 Kevin Morin is responsible for the Critical Power certification (power management systems and advanced metering) badge of Schneider Electric’s awarded EcoXpert partner program and tells us all about IoT in critical power buildings.
 He gives some examples of such buildings: airports, hospitals, data centers, process industry and other buildings where electricity is critical in a sense that when it’s lost or disrupted through poor quality it poses a significant safety and/or cost issue.